Jacyhust/DB-LSH/README.md

 ## Acknowledgement
-**DB-LSH** project is developed by referring to LSHBOX (https://github.com/RSIA-LIESMARS-WHU/LSHBOX).
+**DB-LSH** project is developed by referring to [LSHBOX](https://github.com/RSIA-LIESMARS-WHU/LSHBOX).
 Great appreciation to the contributors of LSHBOX.

 ## Reference
 **[DB-LSH: Locality-Sensitive Hashing with Query-based Dynamic Bucketing (submitted to ICDE 2022)]**